 BMW motorcycle wheel with a disc, or double disc brake

 Laying the wheel down on the disc will probably cause it to warp.
 You will then need to get another disc.
 Best is to remove the disc during the work.
 One can lay the wheel on an old tire to hold the disc up and off of the surface.
 This will allow the disc to be on the bottom, but in the air when working on that side of the wheel.
 If you have two discs, then it is nearly required to remove the discs as they are in the way of the tire irons.
 It is an easy job to do.
 Be sure to properly tighten up the bolts and nuts.

 More tire mounting errors

 Yesterday I had occasion to dismount two tires from rims.
 One had been perfectly mounted and all was found OK.
 The other was a disaster waiting to happen.
 This is to show you more alarm signs.
 One should consider taking anything apart as an “autopsy” and use the information as a teaching experience.
 This will tell you how well the previous tire installer did.
 It may have been you.
 Best to learn from mistakes or you’ll keep repeating them.

 Once the valve stem nut was backed off a bit, it allowed the stem to show the alignment.
 It is bad.
 This tells me that something is wrong with the mounting of the tube.
 This is why one never tightens up the nut.
-Keep the nut loose as an indicator of conditions.
+Keep the nut loose as then you have an indicator of conditions.

 This shows the wrinkle at the stem and another on the right.
 This is a failure waiting to happen.